Friends!

 After twelve years of growing & sharing regionally adapted seeds in our watershed and around the world, Fruition will soon be sharing seeds as a gift-inspired practice rather than selling seeds as a market-driven business.

-As our friend Maddie has asked, what would it mean to embody the phrase “seed company” by truly accompanying the seeds (and ourselves) rather than commodifying and selling them?
+As a dear friend has asked, what would it mean to embody the phrase “seed company” by truly accompanying the seeds (and ourselves) rather than commodifying and selling them?

 The call is simple enough: